 The Society for Libyan Studies offers a number of grants for research projects within its current scheme: ‘Social and Cultural Interactions Across North Africa’.

-Applications for the current round must be received by the General Secretary of the Society by the end of Friday 13th January 2017 for consideration by the Society’s Research Grants Committee.
-Applicants will be notified of the outcome by the end of February.
-Please note: it is anticipated that next year there will be two further rounds of grants, with deadlines at the ends of July and November, 2017.
+Applications for the current round must be received by the General Secretary of the Society by the end of Monday 31 July, 2017 for consideration by the Society’s Research Grants Committee.
+Applicants will be notified of the outcome by the end of August.
+Please note: there will be a further round of grants this year, with a deadline at the end of November, 2017.

 Both SMALL and LARGER research grants – covering all forms of research, not just fieldwork – are allocated via bi-annual applications to the Society.
 Grant RENEWALS, for a subsequent instalment of an agreed multi-year research grant, are allocated via annual applications to the Society.